renabasheer0411-ux/Churn-Prediction/README.md

 * **Predictive Modeling:** Apply hyperparameter tuning and SHAP-based interpretability to sharpen churn predictions and explain individual results.
 * **Advanced Visualization:** Build dynamic dashboards in Tableau or Power BI for real-time churn monitoring.
-* **Deep Dive into Customer-Segment Analysis:** Explore churn patterns at the individual customer-segment level (e.g., by contract type, tenure band, or service bundle) rather than only in aggregate.
+* **Deep Dive into Customer-Segment Analysis:** Explore churn patterns at the individual customer-segment level rather than only in aggregate.
 * **Deployment:** Wrap the trained model in a simple Streamlit or Flask app to serve live churn predictions.
 * **Cost-Based Threshold Tuning:** Move off the default 0.5 classification threshold and optimize it against real retention-offer cost vs. customer lifetime value.